 • Union-Tribune Feature (1/18/17)

 • Two-time WBCA West Region Coach of the Year (2018, 2019)

 • Four-time CCAA Coach of the Year (2016, 2017, 2018, 2019)

-Heidi VanDerveer was named head coach of the UC San Diego's women's basketball program on May 25, 2012, becoming the sixth coach in school history.
+Heidi VanDerveer enters her eighth season as head coach of the UC San Diego's women's basketball program in 2019-20, after being named the sixth coach in school history on May 25, 2012.
 A former WNBA coach, Olympic team scout and assistant for the legendary Pat Summitt at the University of Tennessee, VanDerveer has coached the likes of Sue Bird, Candace Parker, Lisa Leslie, Diana Taurasi and several other women's basketball superstars.
-She recently completed her seventh season as UC San Diego head coach in 2018-19.

 VanDerveer was named Women's Basketball Coaches' Association (WBCA) West Region Coach of the Year for the second year in a row in 2018-19, as well as California Collegiate Athletic Association (CCAA) Coach of the Year for the fourth-straight season.
 The Tritons began the year with a program-record 30-game winning streak, won the CCAA regular-season title for the fourth-straight season and earned the CCAA Tournament championship.
 UC San Diego became the first CCAA team to finish the regular season undefeated and was ranked No. 2 in the WBCA Top 25 Coaches' Poll for seven-consecutive weeks.
 In the process, Mikayla Williams was named WBCA All-America First Team as well as CCAA Player of the Year, and was joined by Joleen Yang as First-Team All-CCAA.